elvissteinjr/DesktopPlus/docs/user_guide.md

 - **[x] Show FPS in Floating UI**
   When this is active, the number of captured or rendered frames per second, at which the overlay is updated, is displayed in the Floating UI.
   This number will be the same for all Desktop Duplication overlays, since they share a single backing texture.
-- **[x] Adaptive UI Rendering Rate**
-  Disabling this allows turning off UI optimizations that try to lower the rendering rate when not needed.
-  This setting is temporary and will be removed at a later date once these optimizations are considered stable.

 #### Version Info